mwilliamson/mammoth.js/README.md

 ```

 The return value of `transformDocument` is used during HTML generation.
-The original document (and any child elements) can be safely modified.

 The above can be written more succinctly using the helper `mammoth.transforms.paragraph`: